Alexk1704/icrl/README.md

 # Intentional Continual Reinforcement Learning (ICRL)

 This framework is written to facilitate research in the field of Continual Reinforcement Learning (CRL) based on a robotic simulation running with Gazebo and ROS2.
 The reinforcement learning policy is defined by a high-level package written in Python, supporting the use of common ML frameworks such as TensorFlow and PyTorch.
 We use a differential-drive robot ([Pololu 3pi robot](https://www.pololu.com/product/975)) to investigate the line following scenario, but it is easy to extend it to other simulation scenarios.
-The `main` branch uses a software version based on RLLib (client-side code), while the `no-rllib` branch operates on a custom solution.
+The `main` branch uses a software version based on ["RLLib"](https://docs.ray.io/en/latest/rllib/index.html) for the client-side code, while the `no-rllib` branch operates on a custom solution.

-This library was used to generate the empirical data for two accepted conference articles:
+This library was used to run the experiments that produced the empirical results for two accepted conference papers:

 1) ["Continual Reinforcement Learning Without Replay Buffers"](https://ieeexplore.ieee.org/abstract/document/10705256)
 ```